14-Year-Old Struck By Stray Bullets Inside Northern Liberties Federal Donuts, Man Shot Multiple Times

 PHILADELPHIA (CBS) — A teenager was caught in the crossfire while inside a Federal Donuts in Northern Liberties.
 Philadelphia Police Commissioner Danielle Outlaw says this cannot be the new normal, as long as they have anything to do with it.

 A 22-year-old man running away from at least two gunmen was shot multiple times outside of a convenience store at 7th Street and Fairmount Avenue.
-He’s in critical condition.READ MORE: How You Can Feed Elmwood Park Zoo's Two-Toed Sloth Liana, Other Newest Additions
+He’s in critical condition.READ MORE: Some ACME Pharmacies Staying Open Late Tonight, Next 2 Fridays To Offer COVID-19 Vaccine

 “It appears as though the 22-year-old was being pursued by two offenders who were shooting at him, and that 22-year-old then ran into the building.
 Don’t know why,” Outlaw said.